Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Googong was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Googong was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, Australian is the largest group at 29.2%, followed by English at 23.1% and Other at 8.8%.
-Macedonian ethnicity is notably overrepresented in Googong at 1.8% (vs regional average of 1.5%), Serbian at 0.9% (vs 0.6%) and Hungarian at 0.5% (vs 0.3%).
+In terms of ancestry, Australian was the top group at 29.2%, followed by English at 23.1% and Other at 8.8%.
+Macedonian, Serbian, and Hungarian groups were notably overrepresented in Googong with respective percentages of 1.8%, 0.9%, and 0.5%, compared to regional averages of 1.5%, 0.6%, and 0.3%.

 Frequently Asked Questions - Diversity